AndrewRLloyd88/GroceryCo-Checkout-System-Solution/README.md

 ## User Stories

-- A User must be able to imput a single unsorted list of items into a command line interface
+- A User must be able to input a single unsorted list of items into a command line interface
 - The user must recieve an itemzed receipt and total price as an output
 - An item may be priced individually
 - A user must be able to re-declare price values
+- A user should be able to see items currently in their cart
+- A user should be able to access a list of all current and previous prices

 ## Getting Started